Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Continuum function spaces and decompositions

 \section{Continuum function spaces and decompositions}

 In this section, we introduce the function spaces which play a crucial role in our analysis of the continuum limit of the Ising model fusion coefficients.
 A key notion are certain Riemann boundary values for holomorphic functions~\cite{Smirnov-towards_conformal_invariance}.
-The notion has found some use in functional analysis~\cite{HP-Hardy_spaces_and_Ising_model}, but it is the analogous notion in the lattice setup of Section~\ref{sec: discrete complex analysis} that has turned out particularly fruitful for the study of the Ising model.
-The simple and instructive continuum case considered in the current section provides a blueprint for what to expect in the discrete case.
+The notion has found some use in functional analysis~\cite{HP-Hardy_spaces_and_Ising_model}, but it is the analogous notion in the lattice setup that has turned out particularly fruitful for the study of the Ising model~\cite{Smirnov-discrete_complex_analysis_and_probability, Chelkak-state_of_the_art_and_perspectives}.
+The straightforward continuum problem considered in the current section provides an instructive blueprint for what to expect of the lattice discretizations of Section~\ref{sec: discrete complex analysis}.

 For our purposes, holomorphic functions with Riemann boundary values will be studied in two different geometries: the infinite strip~$\cstrip$ and the infinite slit-strip~$\cslitstrip$ of Figure~\ref{fig: cont strip and slit-strip}.
 In the spirit of Segal's geometric formulation of conformal field theories~\cite{Segal-definition_of_CFT, Segal-definition_of_CFT-new}, we focus in particular on the restrictions of such functions to a crosscut of the strip or the slit-strip.
 In both cases, the crosscut is basically an interval, and the appropriate function space is a space of square-integrable complex valued functions on the crosscut interval.
 This space of complex valued functions is made into a real Hilbert space, because the Riemann boundary values are a real-linear condition.
 An obvious difference to Segal's formulation is that we consider geometries with boundaries, analogous to open-string string theory rather than the more common closed-string version for which Segal's formulation is directly suitable.
 Correspondingly the cross sections are not (disjoint unions of) circles as in Segal's formulation, but rather (disjoint unions of) intervals.